sfds1/portfolioreact/README.md

 ## How does it work?
-This is just a website to practice React programming
+This is just a website to practice React programming.
+Start up locally with "npm start"

 ## Technologies
 HTML, CSS, React, Bootstrap